 To help yourself avoid this fate you have to be explicit about the tech debt time allocation in the team.
 There are many ways to cut it, including:

-The advantage over the cross-org Engineering Weeks is that each team can find a way that works for them and fits with their release cycle and composition.
-It will however require additional cross-team roles, infrastructure, and initiatives to coordinate bigger tech project and facilitate knowledge sharing - especially for bigger engineering teams.
+The strenght over the cross-org Engineering Weeks is that each team can find a way that works for them and fits with their release cycle and composition.
+It will however require additional cross-team roles, infrastructure and initiatives to coordinate bigger tech projects, facilitate knowledge sharing etc. - especially for bigger engineering teams.

-It also doesn't necessarily need to be either-or - you can run Engineering Weeks on top of the teams' time allocation schemes - but you might start to lack time to work on the backlogs.
+It also doesn't necessarily need to be either-or - you can run Engineering Weeks on top of the team's own time allocation schemes - but you might start to lack time to work on the backlogs.

-Regardless of which approach you choose the ultimate success will require the engineering leaders, within teams and the organization, to be actively involved.
+Regardless of which approach you choose the ultimate success will require the engineering leaders, within teams and the organisation, to be actively involved.